Official-MoonDao/documentation/MoonDAO/docs/Governance/Constitution.md

 ###### Rights

 1. Right to temporarily remove any member from MoonDAO official channels of communication for breaking the Code of Conduct.
 They must transparently provide a reason for the removal to the DAO.
 If the members have the right to vote in the MoonDAO senate, removal will require a review and approval by the Executive Leads.
-If the member is a contributor on a Project, removal will require a review and approval by the Rocketeer overseeing the Project.
+If the member is a contributor on a Project, removal will require a review and approval by the Project Lead.

 Once members have been removed they have to handover key information and assets required for proper MoonDAO operations (passwords, etc.).